40net-cloud/fortinet-azure-solutions/FortiGate/Active-Active-ELB-ILB/README.md

 - External IP address/range: The frontend IP configured on the Azure Load Balancer for this service
 - Internal IP address/range: The internal IP of the service or internal Azure Load Balancer used to load balance multiple servers
 - Port Forwarding: The port used for the service e.g. port 80.
 ***CAVEAT:***** If the Port Forwarding option is not enabled outbound connectivity might be impacted.
-The FortiGate will translate all outbound traffic from the internal IP address/range to the External IP address which causes Azure to drop these packet.
+The FortiGate will translate all outbound traffic from the internal IP address/range to the External IP address which causes Azure to drop these packets.
 NAT to a public IP is always managed by Microsoft Azure.**

 <p align="center">
   <img width="500px" src="images/inbound-fgt-vip.png" alt="fortigate vip">